sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 }
 ```

-As it turns out, `PlayScala` plugin (in case you didn't know, the Play framework is an sbt plugin) lists `SbtJsTaskPlugin` as one of it required plugins.
+As it turns out, `PlayScala` plugin (in case you didn't know, the Play framework is an sbt plugin) lists `SbtJsTaskPlugin` as one of its required plugins.
 So, if we define a `build.sbt` with:

 ```scala
 lazy val root = (project in file("."))